For Emergency Call : 0183-513-1111

 Should I Take Multiple I-pill Tablets to Ensure the Results?

 Taking multiple I-pill tablets is neither necessary nor recommended.
 One tablet is sufficient to prevent pregnancy if taken within the specified timeframe after unprotected intercourse.
-Taking multiple tablets can increase the risk of side effects and hormonal imbalances.
+I pill tablet side effects is tha it leads hormonal imbalances.

 Does an I-pill Tablet Protect from Future Pregnancies?